 Picking Up the Camper Van on Maui

-Before our arrival, we received an email detailing the pick up time and location along with a video walk-through of the camper van.
+Before our arrival, we received an email detailing the pick up time and location along with a video walk-through of rental camper.

 Camping Options on Maui

-With camper van rentals becoming more popular on Maui, I have a feeling more camping options will become available.
+With camper rentals becoming more popular on Maui, I have a feeling more established campgrounds will become available.

 Renting a camper van isn’t like renting a regular vehicle.
-There are components that you may not be familiar with like the cassette toilet and let’s not forget the vehicle height.
-The last thing you want to do is to drive your rental camper into a tree branch causing damage to the roof mounted A/C or scratching the solar panels.
+There are components that you may not be familiar with like the cassette toilet.
+The rental camper is also taller than a regular vehicle.
+The last thing you want to do is to drive your rental into a tree branch causing damage to the roof mounted A/C or scratching the solar panels.

 Read the rental agreement in detail as it covers security deposit, insurance, maintenance, condition of rental, responsibility for repair, allowed use of the rental, etc…

-I highly recommend watching the van tour video included in the booking e-mail to familiarize yourself with the ins and outs of a camper van to prevent any unnecessary damages to the rental.
+Watch the van tour video in the booking e-mail to familiarize yourself with the ins and outs of the Maui rental camper.
+This will help prevent any unnecessary damages.

-To get a real feel for Maui and all that it has to offer, get a copy of Maui Revealed.
+Get a copy of Maui Revealed (included with Ho’okipa rental).
 This guidebook is essential for finding the most up-to-date information on all things Maui.
 Many of the gems we discovered where in this book.

 Plan to spend at least one week on Maui.
-We spent over a week on the island in February and found ourselves wishing we had planned for two to three weeks.
+We spent over a week on the island in February and wished we had planned for two to three weeks.
 Even our two day drive to Hana felt a bit rushed.

 Stock up at Costco.
 To avoid those “hurt me” prices on the island, plan to shop at Costco for just about everything.
-You’ll find local items like Maui Gold pineapple and locally grown mushrooms to Costco staples found on the mainland.
+You’ll find local items like Maui Gold pineapple and locally grown mushrooms.
 When it comes time to fuel up your rental, Costco also has the least inexpensive gasoline on the island.

 Drive the Hana Highway.
 In this video you’ll see sunrise Whale Watching Tour, black sand beach at Waiʻānapanapa State Park, and fun things to do on the Road to Hana.